YAS-SIIN/AnswerQuestion-Csharp/README.md

-# CGMGroupTask-Csharp
+# AnswerQuestion-Csharp

 Language: Csharp

-Write a Csharp console application that gives me two options.
+A Csharp console application that gives me two options.
 One to ask a specific question and the other option is to add questions and their answers

 Therefore the following restrictions apply: